-Never too far from the random and obscure in europe, sat outside was a horse playing an accordion.
+Never too far from the random and obscure in Europe, sat outside was a horse playing the accordion.

 We were already struggling with the price of everything in Vienna, it doesn’t seem to be the kind of place to be living on a shoestring budget like we were.
-All the museum entry was more than we were willing to pay and with the weather being so great it seemed a shame to be inside at any rate.
+Entry to the museums was more than we were willing to pay and with the weather being so idyllic it seemed a shame to be inside at any rate.
 Luckily what Vienna does excel in are public parks and gardens, they seem to be everywhere.
 It is by far the most green we have seen in any city thus far, so we spent a while strolling around the Volksgarten park and rose garden in the extreme Austrian heat.

-Continuing on our self guided tour, we visited more of the famous landmarks in Vienna like the parliament and the opera house.
-I wish we had the money to see an opera, previously this statement would never have come out my mouth, but being here you can really see why people the building itself is an event.
+Continuing on our self-guided tour, we visited more of the famous landmarks in Vienna like the parliament and the opera house.
+I wish we had the money to see an opera, previously this statement would never have come out my mouth, but being here you can really see why, the building itself is an event.

 Finally arriving back to the room in stifling heat we noticed the boys dorm room opposite had windows that were fully open.
 As we loudly exclaimed to the corridor, ‘omg you can open the windows further!’
 Resulting in a rather intense debate as to who had tried them yesterday and said they didn’t open any further.
 This was quickly brushed aside by our relief at being able to let in more air into our current sauna.